swestrich/gender-es/README.md

 # Gender-es

-> Finds the gender of spanish nouns.
+> Finds the gender of Spanish nouns.

 ## Installation
 ```